dalibo/pandocker/README.md

 ## Templates

-We're shipping a selection of latex templates inside the image so that you can produce a nice PDF documents without installing anything.
+We're shipping a selection of latex templates inside the image so that you can produce nice PDF documents without installing anything.

-So far, we provide the 2 templates below:
+So far, we provide the 3 templates below:

 * [eisvogel] is designed for lecture notes and exercises with a focus on computer science.
 It works with `pdflatex` and `xelatex`.